-Commodity finance loans is initially recognised at the fair value of the inventory less location deferential.
-After initial recognition, commodity finance loans are subsequently measured at fair value taking in to account the movement in the commodity markets.
-The fair value movements is included in profit or loss.
+Commodity finance loans are initially recognised at the fair value of the inventory less location differential.
+After initial recognition, commodity finance loans are subsequently measured at fair value taking into account the movement in the commodity markets.
+The fair value movements are included in profit or loss.
 Interest expense is included in finance cost in profit or loss.

-2.11.
-DERIVATIVE FINANCIAL INSTRUMENTS
+2.11 DERIVATIVE FINANCIAL INSTRUMENTS